Crystal Springs

 Difficulty:

 Very strenuous.
-Steep climbing with six severe switchbacks.
+Steep climbing with several severe switchbacks.

 Amenities:

-The Crystal Springs Campground and Crystal Springs Resort offer lodging, water, bathrooms, a full service marina, and seasonal food.
-There are no amenities at the end of the trail.
+The Crystal Springs Campground and Crystal Springs Resort, and Brady Mountain Resort offer lodging, water, bathrooms, a full service marina, and seasonal food.
+There are no amenities at either the Crystal Springs Road or Brady Mountain Road crossings.

 Directions to Trailhead:

-From Mount Ida and Hot Springs take US 270 to Crystal Springs Road and turn north toward the lake.
-Go about 2.5 miles and you will see the campground pavilion on the left side of the road.
-Park at the pavilion.
+From Mount Ida traveling east, or from Hot Springs traveling west, take US Highway 270 to Crystal Springs Road and turn north toward Crystal Springs Resort.
+Go about 2.5 miles, and you will see the campground pavilion on the left side of the road.
+Park at the pavilion (34°32’28.9”N 93°21’05.5”W).

 To go east on the Crystal Springs trail, walk past the trailhead sign and the pavilion to an opening marked with a tree blaze and a sign.